riconaranjo/COMP-2404/README.md

 ## base class initializer syntax
 - call base constructor as with class initializer syntax

+## Types of Inheritance
+_Virtual inheritance is a C++ technique that ensures only one copy of a base class's member variables are inherited by grandchild derived classes._

 # 4.3 | Design Patterns

 ## order of execution